Get

 How Do I Discipline My Basset Hound?

 Basset Hounds are more responsive to rewards than they are to punishment.
-It’s best to give your pet a firm no instead of yelling at them for the best results.
+Punishment-based methods are not recommended, as they can increase fear, anxiety, and unwanted behaviors.
+It’s best to interrupt the behavior calmly and redirect your dog to an appropriate alternative instead of yelling at them for the best results.
 Positive reinforcement works wonders with this breed.

 Dogster_The Four Quadrants of Operant Conditioning Training_Infographic_v2-2 FINAL_Mar 20 2024